 - Proven reliability

 - Sporty looks and drive

 - Not the most practical supermini

 The Mazda2 offers a stylish design that hints at the car's sporty potential.
 There are 1.3 and 1.5-litre petrol engines – but no diesel – yet all offer decent performance and fuel economy.
 The suspension is quite firm, so the Mazda2 handles well, but this comes at the expense of comfort.
 The interior has lots of black plastic, however most models come well equipped, with all getting air-conditioning, a CD player and electric front windows.
-The Mazda2 is a small car, yet it's relatively practical, although it suffers from a high boot lip that makes heavy items hard to load.
+The Mazda2 is a small car, yet it's relatively practical, although it suffers from a high boot lip that makes loading heavy items hard.